xpack-dev-tools/ninja-build-xpack/README-RELEASE.md

   - add a downloads badge like `![Github Releases (by Release)](https://img.shields.io/github/downloads/xpack-dev-tools/ninja-build-xpack/v1.10.2-1/total.svg)`
   - draft a short paragraph explaining what are the main changes, like _Version v1.10.2-1 is a new release of the **xPack Ninja Build** package, following the Ninja Build release._
-  - add _At this moment these binaries are provided for tests only!_
+  - add _At this moment these binaries are provided only for testing purposes!_
 - **attach binaries** and SHA (drag and drop from the archives folder will do it)
 - **enable** the **pre-release** button
 - click the **Publish Release** button